pemujaraptor/tnotuyul/readme.md

 	Modify the `config.js` file if you want to use proxy or not, default is false (not use proxy)
 	```
 	// config.js
-	export const useProxy = false; // Add this line to toggle proxy usage (true if want to use proxy, false if not)
+	export const useProxy = false; // (set true if want to use proxy, false if not)
 	```
 	Modify and set the `proxy.js` file if you want to use proxy
 	```